Code

 In the next section, we will discuss a method to automatically and approximately factorize data.
 This avoids redundant features and makes computation easier because we can train on less data.
 Since some approximations are better than others, we will also discuss how the method helps us capture a lot of information in a low number of dimensions.

 In PCA, our goal is to transform observations from high-dimensional data down to low dimensions (often 2, as most visualizations are 2D) through linear transformations.
-In other words, we want to find a linear transformation that creates a low-dimension representation that captures as much of the original data’s total variance as possible.
+In other words, we want to find a linear transformation that creates a low-dimension representation that captures as much of the original data’s variability as possible.

 We often perform PCA during the Exploratory Data Analysis (EDA) stage of our data science lifecycle when we don’t know what model to use.
 It helps us with: